esamarathon/mq-events/README.md

 ## Schema format
 A format document shall be a .json file containing a single JSON object that describes the format of the message.
-The format of the schema is derived from the mongoose schema model:
+The format of the schema is derived from the mongoose schema model and is subject to change until finalized:

-The schema consists of a `$meta` section consisting of the following required properties (each of which are strings):
+The schema consists of a `$meta` section consisting of the following properties (each of which are strings):

 ```
 "$meta": {